zryska/Edge-Data-Store-Docs/Beta2/Modbus/ModbusOverview.md

 ### Procedure for configuring Modbus data source

-> **Note:** You cannot modify Modbus data source configurations manually.
-You must use the REST endpoints to add/edit the configuration.

 Complete the following to configure the Modbus data source:

 1. Using any text editor, create a file that contains a Modbus data source in JSON form.
+This file can be created or copied to any directory on a device with Edge System installed.
     - See Modbus Data Source Example section below for content structure
     - See Parameters for Modbus Data Source section below for a table of all available parameters
 2. Save the file as DataSource.config.json.
 3. Use any [tool](xref:managementTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<connectivityId>/DataSource/`

-- Example using cURL:
+- Example using cURL (run this command from the same directory where the file is located):

   ```bash
   curl -v -d "@DataSource.config.json" -H "Content-Type: application/json" -X POST "http://localhost:5590/api/v1/configuration/<connectivityId>/DataSource"